Alcohol Use and Older Adults

 Dozens of medicines interact with alcohol and can be harmful.
 Here are some examples.

 - Taking aspirin or arthritis medications and drinking alcohol can increase the risk of bleeding in the stomach.

 - Taking the painkiller acetaminophen and drinking alcohol can increase the chances of liver damage.

-- Cold and allergy medicines that contain antihistamines often makes people sleepy.
+- Taking cold and allergy medicines that contain antihistamines often causes drowsiness.
 Drinking alcohol can make this drowsiness worse and impair coordination.